-This study found that Latino youth from low-income immigrant families were highly plugged into the digital world, with cell phones serving as the main medium for accessing the Internet, but were also vulnerable to service disconnection given the economic challenges that low-income immigrant populations face in acquiring and retaining mobile media and Internet access.
-That so many of these youth had cell phones despite these obstacles confirms how indispensible cell phones have become for contemporary youth identity, networked interaction, and information seeking.
+This study found that Latino youth from low-income immigrant families were highly plugged into the digital world, with cell phones serving as the main medium for accessing the Internet, but were also vulnerable to service disconnection given the economic challenges their families faced.
 Future research is needed to understand how immigrant families negotiate the financial sacrifices necessary to maintain mobile media service and how they respond when that access is discontinued.
 Such data would be important in creating policies to help better maintain connectivity for economically vulnerable populations.
-Since the Internet is where young people both seek news and deliberate on contemporary political issues, finding ways to make connectivity affordable for all is crucial.
+As the Internet is where young people both seek news and deliberate on contemporary political issues, finding ways to make connectivity affordable for all is crucial.

-This study also found that, like other youth populations discussed in the existing literature, lowincome Latino immigrant youth used digital media for a combination of leisure, self-expression, information seeking, friendship and community building.
-Typically, they first learned about issues via their social networks, and subsequently engaged with topics of interest by: A.) reading, posting and re-posting stories received via social media, and B.) searching various websites, including legacy and alternative news sites.
-As they networked with online communities of interest, they learned about current events, including political news, through postings of articles, photos, tweets, blogs, music or TV clips that exposed them to debates and offered opportunities to reflect and opine on current issues.
+This study also found that, like other youth populations discussed in the existing literature, low-income Latino immigrant youth used digital media for a combination of leisure, self-expression, information seeking, friendship, and community building.
+Typically, they first learned about issues via their social networks, and subsequently engaged with topics of interest by (a) reading, posting, and re-posting stories received via social media; and (b) searching various websites, including legacy and alternative news sites.
+As they networked with online communities of interest, they learned about current events, including political news, through postings of articles, photos, tweets, blogs, music, or TV clips, that exposed them to debates and offered opportunities to reflect and opine on current issues.
 This illustrates an emerging phenomenon whereby news first arrives to young people via their social networks, rather than through traditional journalistic gatekeepers.
 Social media is the "hook" that inspires youth to seek additional news information via a variety of sources, including legacy news.
 However, the diminished role of journalistic gatekeepers points to a crucial need for media literacy courses in high schools and colleges to help young people assess the reliability of the various types of online news they encounter.

 This study found a "digital divide" between low-income Latino youth and their immigrant parents, most of whom had low levels of formal education and limited digital skills.
-This divide positioned youth as "news translators," providing more up-to-the-minute news, diverse perspectives, and detailed commentary to their parents than the parents might otherwise receive.
-The youth felt "smarter" than their parents in the sense of being more technologically savvy and informed about US current events.
+This divide positioned youth as "news translators," providing more up-tothe-minute news, diverse perspectives, and detailed commentary to their parents than the parents might otherwise receive.
+The youth felt "smarter" than their parents in the sense of being more technologically savvy and informed about U.S. current events.
 According to the 2015 Latino Civic Health Index, young Latinos who are more educated and digitally connected than their parents and grandparents are positioned to be leaders in strengthening the Latino voice and increasing Latino civic engagement (Rouse et al., 2015).

 This study identified an additional benefit of online news seeking activities for low-income Latino youth from immigrant families: informal citizenship training.
-In contrast to their parents, many of whom grew up in countries with authoritarian rule where many people, particularly those from lower socioeconomic strata, are unaccustomed or unprepared to model patterns of democratic citizenship for their children, these youth were able to learn through the Internet how to search for diverse information, view and assess divergent opinions, and express their own views in the public domain as part of the quotidian roles and responsibilities of citizens in a democracy.
+In contrast to their parents, many of whom grew up in countries with authoritarian rule where many people, particularly those from lower socio-economic strata, are unaccustomed or unprepared to model patterns of democratic citizenship for their children, these youth were able to learn through the Internet how to search for diverse information, view and assess divergent opinions, and express their own views in the public domain as part of the quotidian roles and responsibilities of citizens in a democracy.